 B. It depends.
 Many health insurance policies have two deductibles – one for medical expenses and one for prescription drug expenses.
 However, some policies only have one deductible that combine both medical and prescription costs.
 It pays to investigate is you have one or two deductibles, especially if you use your prescription benefits frequently.

-C. The health insurance open enrollment period begins November 1, 2015 and runs through January 31, 2016.
-The first deadline is December 15, 2015.
-Anyone who needs health insurance coverage on January 1, 2016 needs to enroll in a plan or switch to a new plan by December 15.
+C. The health insurance open enrollment period begins November 1, 2017, and runs through December 15, 2017.
+In order to have coverage on January 1, 2018, you must either renew the plan you have or select and enroll in a new plan by December 15, 2017.